Cool (aesthetic)

+Characteristics

+Coolness can be an attribute of people, subcultures, or specific cultural artifacts.
+A large study published in 2025 found that across many different cultures, "cool" people tended to be categorized as "extroverted, hedonistic, powerful, adventurous, open, and autonomous".
+This contrasts with "good" people, who tended to be categorized as "conforming, traditional, secure, warm, agreeable, universalistic, conscientious, and calm".
+Other research has found coolness is widely seen as socially desirable and compatible with social norms.
+The specific expressions of coolness vary wildly across cultures, ideologies, interests, and individuals.

+Specific types

-As a behavioral characteristic
+As an autonomous behavioral characteristic

 The sum and substance of coolness is a self-conscious confidence in overall behavior, which entails a set of specific behavioral characteristics that is firmly anchored in symbology, a set of discernible bodily movements, postures, facial expressions, and voice modulations that are acquired and take on strategic social value within certain contexts.

-Cool was once an attitude fostered by rebels and underdogs—such as slaves, prisoners, bikers, political dissidents, etc.—for whom open rebellion invited punishment, so they hid defiance behind a wall of ironic detachment, distancing itself from the source of authority rather than directly confronting it.
+Cool was once an attitude fostered by rebels and underdogs—such as slaves, prisoners, bikers, political dissidents, etc.—for whom open rebellion invited punishment, so they hid defiance behind a wall of ironic detachment, distancing that defiance from the source of authority rather than directly confronting it.

-In general, coolness is a positive trait based on the inference that a cultural object (e.g., a person or brand) is autonomous in an appropriate way; that is, the person or brand is not constrained by the norms, expectations, or beliefs of others.
+In general, coolness is a trait based on the inference that a cultural object (e.g., a person or brand) is autonomous; that is, the person or brand is not constrained by certain existing "unnecessary" rules, expectations, or beliefs.

-As a state of being
+As a peaceful state of being

-"Cool" is used for describing a general state of calmness, well-being, a transcendent, internal state of peace and serenity.
+Cool is also used for describing a general state of calmness and well-being, or similarly, a transcendent, internal state of peace and serenity.
 It can also refer to an absence of conflict, a state of harmony and balance, as in "the land is cool," or as in a "cool [spiritual] heart."
 Such meanings, according to Thompson, are African in origin.
 Cool is related in this sense to both social control and transcendental balance.

-Cool can similarly be used to describe composure and an absence of excitement in a person—especially in times of stress—as expressed in the idiom "to keep your cool."
+Cool can similarly be used to describe composure and an absence of excitement or agitation in a person, especially in times of stress (as expressed in the idiom keep one's cool).

-The word can also express agreement or consent, as in the phrase "I'm cool with that."
+The word can also express agreement or consent, as in the phrase, "I'm cool with that."

-As aesthetic appeal
+As a popular culture ideal

-Cool is also an attitude widely adopted by artists and intellectuals, who aided its insertion into popular culture.
-Sought by product marketing firms, idealized by teenagers, a shield against racial oppression or political persecution, and source of constant cultural innovation, being "cool" has become a global phenomenon.
+The word cool may refer to an attitude or style widely adopted by artists or intellectuals, who aided its insertion into popular culture.
+This concept was idealized by teenagers, became sought by product marketing firms, and has even been used as a shield against racial oppression or political persecution, seen by many as a source of constant cultural information.
+To many, being cool has become a global phenomenon.
 Concepts of coolness have existed for centuries in several cultures.